jaaska-dev/website-project/README.md

 ## Description

-- This is a random website made with React.js so I could improve my skill with React.js
+- This is a random website made with React.js with a view on familiarizing myself with the dynamics of React.js and in general getting better wowrking with it.
 - The back-end is currently missing, therefore it's a static webpage without any proper back-end functionality.
 - The logos and pictures used in the website don't belong to me and I don't claim any ownership over them.